dsgelab/gmap-retrieval/README.md

 * joblib 0.14.1

 ## Disclaimer
-This package is built based on Google APIs, and any change in the APIs might cause problems in running this package.
+This package is built based on Google APIs, and thus, though use of this package is free, you might be billed by Google for using Google APIs.
+The cost incurred by using this package can be predicted by using calculate_cost function, but we do not take any responsibility or liability for any unexpected cost incurred by using this package.
-Especially, when using the method calculate_cost, please check if [the official pricing table](https://cloud.google.com/maps-platform/pricing/sheet) is reflected in the price table in the docstring of the method.
+When using the method calculate_cost, please check if [the official pricing table](https://cloud.google.com/maps-platform/pricing/sheet) is same as below:

 ## Documentation
-Check docstrings of methods for details.
+There is no official documentation for this package; instead check the examples usages above, and refer to docstring of each function for details.

 ## Installation
 `pip install git+https://github.com/tshimizu97/gmap_retrieval.git`